mrm1st3r/fh-newsboard/README.md

 Building & Running
 ---
+**Dependencies** contain only a MySQL database, a Java 8 JDK and Maven.

+The **Database Connection** can be configured in a spring-boot configuration file.
+Individual connection details can be stored in custom configuration files as `src/main/resources/application-PROFILENAME.properties`.
+To use such a configuration, append `-Dspring.profiles.active=PROFILENAME` to the launch command.

 **Building** the newsboard can be done easily with maven:
 `mvn clean install`.
 At the first time this might take a little longer, as it will download all necessary dependencies.